-Elle Fanning in The Neon Demon
+Elle Fanning in

 The thing that’s probably most fun about Nicholas is he’s very music-centric; he really likes to put the music in the spotlight and gives the composer a big role.
 In some films you have a small role and the composer is, figuratively speaking, waiting out in the parking lot for the film to end.
 Nicolas took me to Cannes for the Q&A. I was sat there alongside Elle Fanning!
 It’s like, ‘Really?
 You wanna take the composer along with you?’

 So you’ve developed your own kind of language together?

 They say that schizophrenia is symbolised by having to invent your own language, so maybe that’s what it is.

 What was particular about your approach to this film, as opposed to other movies you’ve worked on?

 There was a lot of stuff in there that, honestly, I don’t know what it means.
 There’s symbol that keeps appearing and I have no idea what it means.
 If you ask Nicolas, he would say, ‘Well, what do you think it means?’
 He won’t tell you, so my job is to impose importance on some of these symbols and gestures within the film.
 That’s unique to this film: trying to create a sense of meaning when you’re not sure what the meaning is, or if there is any.

 Sign up for the newsletter